Chapter 2: Structure

 Solutions:

-• Train team to recognize when they're too deep
+• Train the team to notice when they are too deep

 Key Takeaways

-1. Choose format based on your team's needs, not what's "supposed" to be done
+1. Choose format based on your team's needs, not what is "supposed" to be done

-2. Shorter is almost always better: aim for 5-10 minutes
+2. Shorter is almost always better.
+Aim for 5 to 10 minutes

 4. Park detailed discussions for after the standup